Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 If you found this workshop rewarding, please let us know on the [Discord](bit.ly/3BnPyKd) community!

 Stay tuned for a tutorial version of this workshop!
-Then we find a more efficient way to handle the interactions between the main contract and a proposal contract.
+Then we'll cover a more efficient way to handle the interactions between the main contract and a proposal contract.